ErascusPlatypus/FakeNewsClassifier/README.md

 You can visit the [website here](https://fake-news-classifier-w73t.onrender.com)

+The website is a simple implementation of the trained model.
+It runs on a Flask backend with the model saved and compressed to a Tflite version.
+Users can input the link of any news article that they want to check and the website will automatically extract the text from the website and run it through the model and output the result.

-This repository contains the code for a Fake News Classifier that uses a Neural Network model to classify news articles as fake or real.
-The dataset used for training and testing the model is sourced from [Kaggle](https://www.kaggle.com).
+This repository contains a Jupyter Notebook with code for a Fake News Classifier that uses a Neural Network model with word embeddings to classify news articles as fake or real.

 ## Dataset